chaotic-cx/chaotic-manager/README.md

 ### Known state variables

-State will be kept in the .state worktree.
+The state will be kept in the .state worktree.
 It can be viewed by browsing the `state` branch of a PKGBUILD repository.
-Each package will have their own file named after the package name.
+Each package will have its file named after the package name.
 The following variables are known to be stored:

 - `CI_GIT_COMMIT`: Used by CI to determine whether the latest commit changed.
 Used by `fetch-gitsrc` to schedule new builds.
 Needs to be provided in case the package should be treated as a git package.
 CI will automatically update the